yiyunliu/DCOI/ARTIFACT-README.md

 that are part of external modules despite them not being used by the development.

-Functional and propositional extensionality allows us to recover the type of reasoning in set theory where two sets are considered equal if and only if they contain the same elements (in Coq, the predicate `A -> Prop` can be thought of as a subset of the type `A`).
+Functional and propositional extensionality allow us to recover the type of reasoning in set theory where two sets are considered equal if and only if they contain the same elements (in Coq, the predicate `A -> Prop` can be thought of as a subset of the type `A`).
 These two